lerna-lite/lerna-lite/packages/version/README.md

 ### `--no-commit-hooks`

-By default, `ws-roller version` will allow git commit hooks to run when committing version changes.
+By default, `lerna version` will allow git commit hooks to run when committing version changes.
 Pass `--no-commit-hooks` to disable this behavior.

 This option is analogous to the `npm version` option [`--commit-hooks`](https://docs.npmjs.com/cli/v8/using-npm/config#commit-hooks), just inverted.

 ### `--no-git-tag-version`

-By default, `ws-roller version` will commit changes to package.json files and tag the release.
+By default, `lerna version` will commit changes to package.json files and tag the release.
 Pass `--no-git-tag-version` to disable the behavior.

 This option is analogous to the `npm version` option [`--git-tag-version`](https://docs.npmjs.com/cli/v8/using-npm/config#git-tag-version), just inverted.

 ### `--no-granular-pathspec`

-By default, `ws-roller version` will `git add` _only_ the leaf package manifests (and possibly changelogs) that have changed during the versioning process.
+By default, `lerna version` will `git add` _only_ the leaf package manifests (and possibly changelogs) that have changed during the versioning process.
 This yields the equivalent of `git add -- packages/*/package.json`, but tailored to _exactly_ what changed.

 If you **know** you need different behavior, you'll understand: Pass `--no-granular-pathspec` to make the git command _literally_ `git add -- .`.
 By opting into this [pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec), you **MUST HAVE _ALL_ SECRETS AND BUILD OUTPUT PROPERLY IGNORED, _OR IT WILL BE COMMITTED AND PUSHED_**.